Unlawful Search & Seizure in Maryland

 Every citizen has a fundamental constitutional right against law enforcement agencies making unlawful searches and seizures.
 The Fourth Amendment to the U.S. Constitution prohibits unreasonable government intrusion into their vehicles, homes, business, and even persons.
 Unfortunately, police continue to perform searches without a valid search warrant or reason.

 At the Law Offices of James.
 E. Crawford, Jr. & Associates, we will protect your rights and future against illegal search and seizure.
-If our Baltimore criminal defense lawyer determines that any evidence related to your alleged crime was seized through an unlawful search, we can file a motion to suppress and help you get your entire case dismissed.
+If our Maryland criminal defense lawyer determines that any evidence related to your alleged crime was seized through an unlawful search, we can file a motion to suppress and help you get your entire case dismissed.

 How the Fourth Amendment Protects You